 The Uniting Amendment provides for financial assistance to those in need.
 Why?
-Because we are entering a time when there will be massive unemployment.
-If we do not provide a simple, effecient way to provide for the needs of those who are unable to care for themselves, it will lead to widespead dissatisfaction and eventually a revolution.
+Because we are entering a era when there will be massive underemployment.
+If we do not provide a simple, efficient way to provide for the needs of those who are unable to care for themselves, it will lead to widespread dissatisfaction and eventually a revolution.
 Providing assistance to those in need will eliminate poverty, protect against domestic unrest and preserve our liberty.
 And providing for those in need is morally consistent with civil society.

 Helping the poor improves our national security

 The primary function of government as established by the Constitution is to protect our rights, property and lives.
 Members of our military and Congress take an oath to protect and defend the Constitution against all enemies, foreign and domestic.
 Our military is the most powerful in the world and it is unlikely that an attack from any foreign enemy would result in the defeat of our country.
 However, under conditions of extreme dissatisfaction among the people of the United States, domestic unrest could result in a usurpation of the government and the protections it provides for our freedom.
 This has happened many times throughout history, even in powerful, well established countries.
 Enemies of domestic origin are more of an existential threat than foreign enemies.
 But what future events or conditions would cause people to turn against the country, and how can the country defend against it?

 The future of employment